smailenn/TestSystemDrivetrain/readme.txt

 Also see the Drivetrain_Tester_Design.xlsx in the Engineering Folder / Projects

 == Step 1: Installation
-The Python Code "Test_System_Motor_Control.py" is the main program to interact with the drivetrain Tester The Python program is run directly on the Raspberry Pi and you can hook up a monitor and mouse and run it directly or run it headless using VSC to ssh shell into Raspberry Pi 4 B headless to interact and run code
+The Python Code "Drivetrain Shaker Test.py" is the main program to interact with the drivetrain Tester The Python program is run directly on the Raspberry Pi and you can hook up a monitor and mouse and run it directly or run it headless using VSC to ssh shell into Raspberry Pi 4 B headless to interact and run code